pylhc/pylhc.github.io/docs/measurements/procedures/rigid_waist_shift.md

 This procedure is applied at the main experimental insertions (IR1 and IR5) where local corrections need to be established or checked.
 Keep in mind that this does Beam1 and Beam2 at the same time, but different IPs cannot / should not be done in parallel.

-!!! warning "Orbit Feedback"
+!!! warning "Orbit & Tune Feedbacks"
-      Please remember to **always** keep the orbit feedback system **ON** during this procedure if crossing angles are present in the machine.
+      These feedbacks should be kept **ON** during the trim of the knobs and the procedure.

 - [ ] <details class="nodeco"><summary>Trim in the Waist Shift Knob</summary>
       <p> Trim the prepared knob in the machine, for a certain direction (waist left/right of the IP).